Clergy & Staff

 408-354-2195 • email@example.com

 Michael, our Parish Administrator, runs the office here at St. Luke’s.
 He has worked as a writer, editor, and graphic designer, and once published a novel with St. Martin’s Press.
 For years, he also taught English country dancing, and performed at the Northern California Renaissance Faire, and the Great Dickens Christmas Fair in San Francisco.

 Cassie was born and raised in Florida, and her husband is a San Jose native.
 After spending 11 years together in Florida, they moved to California in July 2016.
 Cassie is a Disney fan, and loves watching soccer and baseball.
-She’s mostly behind the scenes helping Art, but reaches out to various parishioners from time to time as part of the St Luke’s team.
+She’s mostly behind the scenes helping Art Feather, our treasurer, but reaches out to various parishioners from time to time as part of the St Luke’s team.